Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines of hexagonic Lie incidence geometries

 Let $\Delta=(X,\cL)$ be a finite exceptional hexagonic Lie incidence geometry whose lines carry exactly $s+1$ points.
 We introduce two algorithms, that we will call \emph{combing algorithms}.
 They require that certain conditions are met, and we will also introduce these.
 Naturally, we will only run them when all conditions are satisfied.
 They are defined as follows.

 \begin{defn}[The combing algorithms] Let $L_0,L_1,\ldots,L_s\in\cL$ be $s+1$ lines of $\Delta$ and let $L$ be another arbitrary line.
-Suppose \begin{compactenum} \item[(ALG1)] There exists a point $x\in L$ which is free for every pair $(L,L_i)$, $i=0,1,\ldots,s$. \end{compactenum} Condition (ALG1) just means that the set of projection points on $L$ with respect to the lines $L_i$, $i=0,1,\ldots,s$, does not cover $L$.
+Suppose \begin{compactenum} \item[(COMB1)] There exists a point $x\in L$ which is free for every pair $(L,L_i)$, $i=0,1,\ldots,s$. \end{compactenum} Condition (COMB1) just means that the set of projection points on $L$ with respect to the lines $L_i$, $i=0,1,\ldots,s$, does not cover $L$.

 For each $L_i$, $i\in\{0,1,\ldots,s\}$, and each point $x$ on $L$ that is free with respect to each line $L_j$, $j\in\{0,1,\ldots,s\}$, we define a line $M_i$ as follows.
 If $L_i$ is opposite $L$, then $M_i$ is the unique line through $x$ containing a point collinear to $L_i$.
 The pair $\{L,M_i\}$ has distance $(0112)$, or is, in other words, locally opposite at $x$.
 If $L_i$ is not opposite $L$, then we set $M_i$ equal to the line $K$, as (perhaps not uniquely) defined in \cref{combingprep2}.
 If the line $K$ is not uniquely defined there, then we arbitrarily choose one (and one may think of taking the closest to $L$, if this exists).
 We set $\cM=\{M_i\mid i\in\{0,1,\ldots,s\}\}$.
+Suppose now